-- reviewed Canadian and U.S. environmental and safety, legal and regulatory developments of importance to the Company; - monitored results from various security initiatives and use of technology in risk mitigation; and - reviewed industry safety and security matters related to crude oil rail transportation.
+- reviewed Canadian and U.S. environmental and safety, legal and regulatory developments of importance to the Company; and - monitored results from various security initiatives and use of technology in risk mitigation.

-• reviewed the processes in place to evaluate the performance of the Environment, Safety and Security Committee.
+reviewed the processes in place to evaluate the performance of the Environment, Safety and Security Committee.